nestybox/sysbox/docs/design.md

 * The bind mount source uid:gid do not match the uid:gid assigned to the container's root process.

-This way, sysvisor-runc supports uid(gid) shifting on Docker volume or bind mounts.
+This way, sysbox-runc supports uid(gid) shifting on Docker volume or bind mounts.

-For example, the following command causes sysvisor-runc to mount shiftfs on directory `/tmp/my-vol`.
+For example, the following command causes sysbox-runc to mount shiftfs on directory `/tmp/my-vol`.

 ```
-$ docker run --runtime sysvisor-runc --mount type=bind,source=/tmp/my-vol,target=/mnt/shared ...
+$ docker run --runtime sysbox-runc --mount type=bind,source=/tmp/my-vol,target=/mnt/shared ...
 ```

-This also allows sysvisor-runc to support sharing of volumes across system containers.
+This also allows sysbox-runc to support sharing of volumes across system containers.

 Without shiftfs, mounting a shared volume across system containers is